rajnish-dargan/rajnish-dargan/README.md

 - 👋 Hi, I’m Rajnish.

 - 🌱 I’m currently working on an Open Source project called [Sunbird](https://github.com/Sunbird-Ed/).
-- 👨‍💻 Developer at [inQuiry](https://inquiry.sunbird.org/learn/overview) build block of Sunbird.
+- 👨‍💻 Developer at [inQuiry](https://inquiry.sunbird.org/learn/overview) building block.

 <!---
 rajnishdargan/rajnishdargan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.